Rocket's Red Glare

 Rocket's Red Glare is an American television film that originally aired on Fox Family on August 27, 2000.
 The film stars Robert Wagner, Marilu Henner, and Ryan Merriman.
 Rocket's Red Glare was originally titled Mercury Project.

-Premise
+Plot

-Teenager Todd Baker (Merriman) and his former astronaut grandfather Gus (Wagner) team up to rebuild a Mercury Redstone Rocket for Todd's school project.
+Teenager Todd Baker and his former astronaut grandfather Gus team up to rebuild a Mercury Redstone Rocket for Todd's school project.